apstrata/DoorControllerClientApp/README.md

 DoorControllerClientApp
 =======================

-Sample kinoma application that interacts with the DoorControllerApp (aiutomatically opens the door, etc.).
+Sample kinoma application that interacts with the DoorControllerApp (automatically opens the door, etc.).

 **Note: you need to use this application in combination with [DoorControllerApp](https://github.com/apstrata/DoorControllerApp), [DoorControllerApp-backend](https://github.com/apstrata/DoorControllerApp-backend) and [kinoma-sdk](https://github.com/apstrata/kinoma-sdk)**